4d/docs/website/translated_docs/es/ViewPro/method-list.md

 Pass an object containing definitions for the options to set in the *sheetOptions* parameter.
 To view the full list of the available options, see the [Sheet Options](configuring.md#sheet-options) paragraph.

 In the optional *sheet* parameter, you can designate a specific spreadsheet (counting begins at 0).
-If omitted, the current spreadsheet is used by default.
+Si se omite, se utiliza por defecto la hoja de cálculo actual.
 You can explicitly select the current spreadsheet with the following constant:

 * `vk current sheet`